nickovs/contained/README.md

 sub-container or what volumes get mounted on it.
  * A fresh container, with its own, isolated file space, is created for each call and destroyed afterward.
- * Container runs are time-limited (but not currently resource-limited during that time).
+ * Container runs are time-limited and may be constrained in the fraction of CPU capacity they have access to.

 Nonetheless, care should be taken when building Docker images for the runtime to ensure that you do not open up any new avenues by which